srj-17/homepage/README.md

 # Homepage

-This is my static homepage.
+This is my homepage template for later.
+Responsive as it can be.